 Add filling: raisins, candied citrus, candied ginger (if you're using it here), dried fruit.
 Chop up apple and added it in.
 Zest one lemon and one orange.
 Add nuts.
 And mix it all together.

 Bake at 300 degrees F for 60 minutes, then test with a toothpick before removing the cake from the oven.
 If the toothpick is not dry, wait 10 minutes and test again.
 A deep pan, such as a bundt pan, will take longer to thoroughly bake, and may require as long as 90 minutes; while a more shallow pan, such as a standard layer cake pan, will finish faster and may be completely ready after 60 minutes.

 Set the pan onto a trivet, and let the cake rest for 10 to 20 minutes before flipping the pan over to remove the cake.

-Serve slices of cake topped with butter, cream cheese, or a custard sauce.
+Serve slices of cake topped with butter, cream cheese, or a buttercream sauce.